arduino/docs-content/content/hardware/03.nano/boards/nano-esp32/tutorials/cheat-sheet/cheat-sheet.md

 ## Nano ESP32 Core

-This board is based on the [Arduino ESP32 Core](https://github.com/arduino/arduino-esp32), a derivation of the original ESP32 core.
+This board is based on the [Arduino ESP32 Core](https://github.com/arduino/arduino-esp32), that is derived from the original ESP32 core.
 It provides a rich set of examples to access the various features on your board, which is accessed directly through the IDE.

 ![ESP32 examples in the IDE.](assets/esp32-examples.png)

 To install the core, go the **board manager** and search for **Nano ESP32**.
-If you need more instructions to install the core, please refer to the [Getting Started with Nano ESP32](/tutorials/nano-esp32/getting-started-nano-esp32) article.
+For more detailed instructions to install the core, please refer to the [Getting Started with Nano ESP32](/tutorials/nano-esp32/getting-started-nano-esp32) article.

 You can also program your board via the [Arduino Web Editor](arduino-cloud/getting-started/getting-started-web-editor), an online IDE.

 ## MicroPython

-The Nano ESP32 has support for MicroPython, a micro-implementation of Python that can easily be installed on your board.
+The Nano ESP32 has support for MicroPython, a micro-implementation of Python® that can easily be installed on your board.

 To get started with MicroPython, please visit [MicroPython 101](/micropython-course), a course dedicated towards learning MicroPython on the Nano ESP32.